yannmerakeb/nlp-financial-reports/README.md

-# 🧠 Evasive Language in Financial Disclosures

-**NLP-based analysis of ambiguous language in financial reports**

----

 ## 📝 Project Overview

 This project aims to detect ambiguous or strategically vague language in corporate financial disclosures (specifically SEC 10-K filings), using both linguistic feature engineering and transformer-based NLP models.